-Madrid emerged victorious after goals from Cristiano Ronaldo, Karim Benzema and Gonzalo Higuain but the Gala boss believes that his side should have been given two penalties, firstly when Sami Khedira appeared to handle the ball before the interval and then when Burak Yilmaz was fouled in the second half.
+Madrid emerged victorious after goals from Cristiano Ronaldo, Karim Benzema and Gonzalo Higuain, but the Gala boss believed his side should have been given two penalties, firstly when Sami Khedira appeared to handle the ball before the interval, and then when Burak Yilmaz was fouled in the second half.

-"The referee was scared of Real Madrid's name.
-He's not a referee for this level," Terim fumed to reporters.
+And he questioned the referee's competency, telling reporters after the match: "The referee was scared of Real Madrid's name.
+He's not a referee for this level.

 "Did he defeat us?
 No. He blew his whistle at some very interesting parts of the game.
 I haven't seen the penalty shouts, but everyone says it was a penalty.

-Despite the three-goal deficit, Terim refused to rule his side out of the tie, but he admits that progression will be tough.
+Despite the three-goal deficit, Terim refused to rule his side out of the tie, but he admitted it would be a tough task.

 "The goals we could have scored in the first half could have changed everything.
-We will work hard in the second game but Madrid are better-placed to go through," he added.
+We will work hard in the second game, but Madrid are better-placed to go through."